ferrous-systems/rust-training/training-slides/src/imports-and-modules.md

 * A namespace is simply a way to distinguish two things that have the same name.
 * It provides a *scope* to the identifiers within it.

-## Rust supports namespacing in two ways:
+## Rust supports namespacing in 2 ways

 1. Crates for re-usable software libraries
 2. Modules for breaking up your crates